-In fall 1992, 2,136 students were enrolled, 46 percent of whom are age 22 or older.
+In fall 1994, 2,293 students were enrolled, 30 percent of whom are age 25 or older.
 There is a mix of full-time and part-time students.

 Campus buildings are grouped to form a central mall.
-Northview Hall, the Administration Building, the Library, the Computer Center, and the Commons are joined and define the northeast corner of the mall.
+Northview Hall, the Administration Building, the Library and the Commons are joined and define the northeast comer of the mall.
 The Field House, Southview Hall, and the Fine Arts Center create the southern border of the mall, which is open on the west.
-The facilities include classrooms, science laboratories, a computer lab, a greenhouse, a 337-seat theater and art gallery, a gymnasium and exercise room, athletic field, cateleria, and bookstore.
+The facilities include classrooms, science laboratories, a computer lab, a greenhouse, a 337-seat theater and art gallery, a gymnasium and exercise room, athletic field, cafeteria and bookstors.
 UWC-Waukesha County also operates a field station 10 miles southwest of the campus on Hwy 18 at Waterville.

-Academic: Associate degree program, Learning Laboratory, Honors program, Pre-college Hispanic program, cooperative program with LWY-Milwaukee College of Engineering and Applied Science, cooperative nursing program with Milwaukee County Hospital School of Nursing, and Community Outreach.
+Academic: Evening associate degree program, Learning Laboratory, off-campus courses, Honors program, Pre-college Hispanic program, cooperative nursing program with Milwauked County Hospital School of Nursing and Community Outreach

-Scholarships: Friends & Alumni Foundation Scholarship Program with 50 awards ranging from \$100 to \$1,600.
-The Friends Scholar Award provides students with a two-year, full-fultion scholarship.
+Scholarships: Friends & Alumni Foundation Scholarship Program with awards ranging from \$100 to \$1,500.

-Extracurricular: Intramural and varsity sports, special interest clubs, student government, campus student radio station and newspaper, and Phi Theta Kappa honor society.
+Extracurricular: Intramural and varsity sports, special interest clubs, student government, campus student radio station and newspaper, Adult Student Alliance, Fallfest, Winter Carnival and Spring Carnival.

-Community Interest programs: 50 Minutes lecture series, Wilderness University lecture series, foreign film series, holiday Madrigal dinners and performances, Lunt-Fontanne Ensemble (theater).
-Jazz Ensemble, Symphonic Band, Swing Choir, and UW-Extension continuing education programs.
+Community interest programs: Fifty Minutes lecture series, Wilderness University lecture series, foreign film series, holiday Madngal dinners and performances, Lunt-Fontanne Ensemble (theater), Jazz Ensemble, Symphonic Band, Swing Choir and LIW-Extension continuing education programs.